-The Job Order Contract (JOC) Program, the Single Trade Annual Contract Program, and the master agreements are procurement methods used by the County to award construction and professional services contracts.
+The Job Order Contract (JOC) Program, the Single Trade Annual Contract Program, and master agreements are procurement methods used by the County to issue construction and professional services contracts and work orders.
 Using these methods, the County bundles multiple construction and professional services contracts into a few large solicitations with multi-year renewal options.
 The County should reduce the use of large, multi-year contracts to provide more prime contracting opportunities for M/WBEs and small businesses.
-Several recommendations are presented to unbundle these multi-year contracts.
+Several recommendations are presented to unbundle these multi-year contracts and work orders.